Working mamas, on Mother’s Day, feel empowered to create the Mother’s Day you want. Make the day your own. You’ve more than earned it!

 Nope, you’re not failing

-OK, you might be thinking that you’re failing right now.
-Maybe even each day you feel like something is falling through the cracks.
-For so many working moms right now feel like they’re missing the mark at home and/or with family.
+You’ve got a lot of plates spinning.
+Feel like something is falling through the cracks almost every day.
+You are not alone.
+Moms constantly feel like they are missing the mark at home and/or with family.
 I hear moms talk about kids having too much screen time.
 Or they say the house is a mess.
 Spring cleaning fell to the bottom of the list.
 OK, and?
-This is a tough moment.
-It’s not going to be perfect and that’s OK.
+You’re doing your best.
+That is all anyone can ask for.

-And, maybe you go online and see how someone you know appears to be doing better and managing everything with ease.
+You go online and see how someone you know appears to be doing better than you and managing everything with ease.
 Don’t compare.
 It can rob you of so many moments of happiness.
 We have no idea what happens behind closed doors.
 Their version of life likely doesn’t work for your family.

-So, let’s make sure we don’t compare to other families.
+So, don’t compare to other families.
 Focus on your version of work-life balance and managing all the things now and always.
+Embrace JOMO (joy of missing out) vs FOMO (fear of missing out).

 Mother’s Day plans

-• Take time (a quiet few hours) to curl up with a good book that your family gives you
+- Take time (a quiet few minutes or hours) to curl up with a good book that your family gives you

-• Get dressed up and take some family photos (you can be a serious or as fun as you want)
+- Get dressed up and take some family photos (you can be as serious or as fun as you want)

 Really, though, it can be anything you want.
 Be as creative as you want.
 Spend as much time or as little with your family.
 This is a no-judgment zone.